yanis-dlmr/resistance-fr/README.md

 - [x] MongoDB integration
 - [ ] polls, auto responses and reactions, ...
+- [ ] xp and level up mechanism
+- [ ] creates events for other bots
+- [ ] poll events from MongoDB
+- [ ] guide on how to setup MongoDB database for this bot
 - [ ] ...

 **Known Bugs** (latest fix)

+- bot timer may be delayed by 7 or 8 seconds